AdilAbubacker/rentezy_backend/README.md

 ---

-### 5️⃣ Advanced Search Architicture: CQRS in action
+### 5️⃣ Advanced Search Architecture: CQRS in action
 **The Problem:** PostgreSQL full-text search crumbles under complex filters and high query volume
 **The Solution: CQRS with Event-Driven Indexing and ElasticSearch**